Last updated: January 14, 2014

-The Hague Adoption Convention entered into force for the United States on April 1, 2008.
+The Hague Adoption Convention (Convention) entered into force for the United States on April 1, 2008.
 The Convention governs all adoptions between the United States and other countries party to the Convention.
-If a prospective adoptive parent began his/her adoption from a Convention country before April 1, 2008, but the adoption has not been completed, the case may be considered to be a transition case.
+If a prospective adoptive parent began his/her adoption from a Convention country before the Convention entered into force for either the United States or the other Convention country, but the adoption has not been completed, the case may be considered to be a transition case.

-- Once approved, the I-600A application may be extended, which lengthens the time that a transition case may take to be completed.
-USCIS enables prospective adoptive parents with transition cases to receive up to two extensions of their I-600A.
-When a family requests an extension of their approval to adopt, they need to meet certain update requirements, including providing any new or changed information affecting the home study and fingerprints for an updated criminal background check.
+- Once approved, the Form I-600A application’s validity may be extended, which lengthens the time during which a transition case may be completed.
+USCIS permits prospective adoptive parents with transition cases to extend the validity of a Form I-600A approval under certain circumstances.
+When a family requests an extension of their approval to adopt, they need to meet certain update requirements, including providing any new or changed information affecting the home study, and in some cases fingerprints for an updated criminal background check.

-- Transition cases will continue to be processed in accordance with the immigration regulations for non-Convention adoptions which were in effect at the time the case was filed.
-Non-Convention procedures differ from the new Convention adoption procedures.
+- Transition cases will generally continue to be processed in accordance with the immigration regulations and procedures for non-Convention adoptions in effect at the time the case was filed.

 - Each Convention country has different requirements for transition cases.
 If you have questions about whether your adoption qualifies as a transition case, please contact our office.